rgrannell1/jCheck/README.md

 ## Language.

 jCheck has a very small grammar.
 A jCheck test binds parametres - in this case 'a' and 'b' - to random values.
-Properties - such as predicate functions and known failure functions - are ran over a stream of possible inputs, to prove invariants always hold true.
+To prove invariants always hold true, properties such as predicates and known failure functions are ran over a stream of random inputs.
 The tests run for a set timespan, and test with increasingly long and large inputs.

-The tests can be built up in any order.

 ```js
 over_('a', 'b') .